 - 6. The boundary proposed is based on our general day to day situation and is not absolute as there may be good, usually temporary, reasons to breach it.
 Its purpose is to act as a warning signal to ensure appropriate scrutiny. - 7.
-A change in accounting policies originally planned for 2020/21 but now coming into effect in 2021/22 in relation to operating leases means that these items come onto the balance sheet and count as capital expenditure.
-Therefore, they will show as borrowing on our balance sheet.
-The Council has modelled the impact of this and therefore has included a £25m provision in our borrowing limits to allow for this accounting change.

-8. The Council has also to set upper and lower limits for the remaining length of outstanding loans that are fixed rate.
+A change in accounting policies that comes into effect in 2022/23 in relation to operating leases means that these items come onto the balance sheet and count as capital expenditure.
+The impact of this has been included in our borrowing limits to allow for this accounting change. - 8.
+The Council has also to set upper and lower limits for the remaining length of outstanding loans that are fixed rate.
 This table excludes other forms of liability.
 Recommended limits are: